mvanderkamp/canvas-sequencer/readme.md

 const seq = new CanvasSequencer(data);
 ```

-I've also refactored code base by splitting the source code up into class files.
+I've also refactored the code base by splitting the source code up into class
+files.
 This should make the source code much more maintainable in the long run.
-If you
-still want the full source bundled together, it is available in `bundle.js`
+If you still want the full source bundled together, it is available in
-which was produced with `Browserify` using its `--standalone` option.
+`bundle.js` which was produced with `Browserify` using its `--standalone`
+option.

+## Future Work

+At some point I will get around to testing the API with complex arguments (e.g.
+`Path` objects).
+When I've got time I will also get around to making sure that a
+properly minified version of the bundle is available.
+I will not be doing a
+transpilation though, because I don't think it's up to me to decide what kind of
+browser support should be enabled.